AaltoML/sfr/README.md

 ## Useage
 See the [notebooks](./notebooks) for how to use our code for both regression and classification.

+### Image Classification
+We provide a minimal training script in [train.py](train.py) which can be used to train a CNN on MNIST/Fashion-MNIST/CIFAR-10.
+It is advised to run this on GPU.

 ### Example
 Here's a short example:
 ```python